 Photo Sense comes packed with image effects, which range from classic black and white and sepia to mystic glow, pencil or invert colors.
 The app also has a series of predefined presets to choose from, and at the same time allows you to create your own presets.
 Once you’re done editing, you have the option to directly share your collection on various social media networks.

-PhotoBulk is our final alternative for batch editing images on your Mac.
-Just like EasyBatchPhoto, it doesn’t provide the variety of features as other apps do, but it gets the job done efficiently if you’re working with a large collection of photos.
+PhotoBulk is a simple alternative for batch editing images on your Mac.
+In comparison to other apps, this one doesn’t provide the same variety of features, but it gets the job done efficiently if you’re working with a large collection of photos.
+On the plus side, the interface is modern and easy to navigate.

-You can’t perform image retouching edits, like improving the brightness and saturation, but you can protect and brand your photos by using different types of watermarks, resize, rename or convert them.
-You can also insert the date and time into your pictures and save your settings as presets for increased productivity.
+You can’t perform image retouching edits, like improving the brightness and saturation, but you can protect and brand your photos by using different types of watermarks.
+In the same session you’ll be able to rename, resize, optimize or convert your photos, as well as add the date and time to them.
+PhotoBulk allows you to save your settings as presets for increased productivity.